Ars3n3-Lupin/openSSH_install/README.md

 This is the easyest way how to upgrade openSSH to the latest varion.

-1. Please, download the folder "latest" which consists the files we have to copy into /usr/lib/systemd/system/ folder.
+Please, download the folder "latest".
+This folder consists the files we have to copy into +/usr/lib/systemd/system/+ folder.

 Download latest folder and change owners of the files insied          +